tarcinapp/entity-persistence-service/README.md

 # Deploying to Kubernetes
 * A configmap and secret sample yaml files are provided
 # Configuring for Development
 For VSCode, create a dev.env file at the root of your workspace folder.
 Add local database configuration as environment variables to this file.
 This file will be read once you start the application in debug mode.
+Sample .env files can be found under /doc/env folder.

 # Development Status
 * Uniqueness, kind limiting (allowed kinds), auto approve, validation, response limits and record limits are fully implemented for generic-entities.